Maura Laverty: Family

-Maura Laverty was born Maura Kelly in Rathangan, County Kildare on 15 May 1907.
+Maura Laverty was born Maura Kelly into a farming family in Rathangan, County Kildare on 15 May 1907.
+Her father Michael was a farmer and her mother Mary Ann was a dressmaker who had her own shop.
 She was educated at the Brigidine Convent in Tullow, County Carlow.
 She had intended to train to become a teacher, but she abandoned these plans after the death of her grandmother.
-She later moved to Spain in November 1924, taking up the position of governess and later secretary to Princess Bibesco and eventually becoming a foreign correspondent based within Madrid.
+She later moved to Spain in November 1924, taking up the position of governess and later secretary to Princess Bibesco and eventually becoming a journalist for the Madrid-based newspaper, El Debate.
 Laverty returned to Ireland for the remainder of her career and worked as a journalist and broadcaster in Dublin for the national radio station, Radio Éireann.

-Upon her return to Ireland, she married the journalist James Laverty in 1928.
+Upon her return to Ireland in 1928, she married the journalist James Laverty.
 They had three children: Maeve, James, and the artist Barry Castle, who illustrated some of her mother's work.
-By 1960, Maura and Seamus had separated.
+By 1960, Maura and James had separated.

 Activism

 Laverty was committed to progressive causes, especially improving nutrition, eradicating tuberculosis, and public housing.

 In the late 1940s, she was actively committed during her short time as a member of the Irish Republican political party Clann na Poblachta.
 She served on the party's executive and wrote the script for Ireland's first political campaign film, Our Country, for the 1948 elections.